OpenTermsArchive/contrib-versions/Wikimediafoundation/Privacy Policy.md

 If you want to create a standard account, in most cases we require only a username and a password.

-More on Usernames
+ExpandMore on Usernames

 Your username will be publicly visible, so please be careful about using your real name as your username.
 Your password is only used to verify that the account is yours.
 Your IP address is also automatically submitted to us, and we record it temporarily to help prevent abuse.
 No other personal information is required: no name, no email address, no date of birth, no credit card information.

 Once created, user accounts cannot be removed entirely (although you can usually hide the information on your user page if you choose to).
 This is because your public contributions must be associated with their author (you!).
-In some circumstances, the Wikimedia communities can assist users with removing additional information related to their account from the projects through the.
+In some circumstances, the Wikimedia communities can assist users with removing additional information related to their account from the projects.

 To gain a better understanding of the demographics of our users, to localize our services and to learn how we can improve our services, we may ask you for more demographic information, such as gender or age, about yourself.
 We will tell you if such information is intended to be public or private, so that you can make an informed decision about whether you want to provide us with that information.
 Providing such information is always completely optional.
 If you don't want to, you don't have to—it's as simple as that.